 In the case of thin slab construction, punching reinforcements are indispensable.

-In specific design procedures, yield line output is better optimized than in other design techniques.
+In specific design procedures, yield line output is better optimized than other design techniques.